amundsen-io/rfcs/rfcs/011-configurable-elasticsearch-queries.md

 ## Alternatives

-* Only alternative to achieve this for now is tu subclass Elasticsearch Proxy and reimplement whole search methods.
+* Only alternative to achieve this for now is to subclass Elasticsearch Proxy and reimplement whole search methods.

 ## Prior art